XPerianer/dotfiles/README.md

 | `ec2ip` | Get the ip of an ec2 instance by name |
 | `ec2ssh` | ssh into an ec2 by name |
 | `ec2control` | Start and stop ec2 by name |

+## iTerm2 Configuration
+For better text editing, set the shortcuts according to [here](https://stackoverflow.com/a/37720002)